Badminton World Federation: Presidents

 Below is the list of presidents since 1934:

 Rankings

 The BWF World Ranking and BWF World Junior Ranking are introduced to determine the strength of the players.
 BWF World Ranking is used for determining the qualification for entry and seeding for the BWF-sanctioned tournament.
 The points awarded is based on the final results of each tournament participated for the past 52 weeks.
 Junior Ranking consists of players under 19 years old.

 Tournaments

-Grade 1
+Grade 1 (S-Tier)

 The BWF regularly organises seven major international badminton events and two events for para-badminton: